 The new research brings up the tantalizing possibility that by shifting the gut bacteria towards higher levels of the beneficial species such as bifidobacteria, beneficial conditions for optimal brain development can be achieved.
 Researchers from Oxford University demonstrated that in very young animals supplemented with Bimuno® (a fibre that was demonstrated to increase bifidobacteria numbers), higher levels of neuroprotective molecules were detected in their brain1.
 More research from the same group demonstrated that Bimuno not only works at the early life stages but also stimulates release of neuroprotective compounds in adult life2.
 These molecules are beneficial for the brain as they enable more connections between the nerve cells, higher brain plasticity, and associated with it the potential for better learning and memory.

-What role does the gut microbiome play in brain functioning in adulthood?
+What role does the gut microbiome play in brain function in adulthood?